Photonsters/Slicer/README.md

 ## Installation

-Download the repository.
-Depending on your setup do one of the following:

-- **Windows**: 'Win64/' contains the 7Z files for Windows 64-bits returning your slicing progress in a window.
+'Win64/' contains the install files for Windows 64-bits returning your slicing progress in a window.
 Just unpack and run!
 If you want to have your progress info displayed as plain text, replace PhotonSlicer.exe with the file in Con64/.
-You can test your install with:
-  `photonslicer.exe -s STLs\legocog.stl -g True -f False`

-- **Linux/OSX**: For Linux and OSX you have to install python and some libraries (Cython, numpy, opencv-python, PyOpenGL, PyOpenGL-accelerate, Pygame if glut not available).
-To test it:
+For Linux and OSX you have to install python and some libraries (Cython, numpy, opencv-python, PyOpenGL, PyOpenGL-accelerate, Pygame if glut not available).
-  `python3 photonslicer.py -s STLs\legocog.stl -g True -f False`

-- **Linux & MeshMixer**: First make sure you already have Wine installed and use it to run MeshMixer 3.3.
-You should unpack the 'Win64/' 7Z files from the repository to e.g. 'Program Files'.
-You can test your it with:
-  `wine photonslicer.exe -s STLs\legocog.stl -g True -f False`
+For Linux/MeshMixer user: You should already have wine up and running to use MeshMixer.
+You should install the Win64/ Zip files for PhotonSlicer in Wine too.

+---

 ## Setup MeshMixer
 1. Install MeshMixer (Linux users: First install Wine and install MeshMixer in Wine)